 Managing Director since 2005.
 He has been a director of Big River Group Pty Limited since July 2005 and a director of the Company since February 2016.
 Prior to his current role as Chief Executive Officer and Managing Director, Jim was the Chief Financial Officer and Company Secretary from 2001 to 2005.
 Prior to working at Big River, Jim held the position of Business Manager of Sugar and Horticulture at Incitec, where he was responsible for segment profitability, strategy and marketing.

-Other current directorships: None None Former directorships (last 3 years): Special responsibilities: None
+Other current directorships: None Former directorships (last 3 years): None Special responsibilities: None

-Interests in shares: 533,333 ordinary shares (indirectly)
+Interests in shares: 533,333 ordinary shares (indirectly) Interests in rights: 688,315 performance rights (directly)

 Name: Malcolm Geoffrey Jackman

 Title: Independent Non-Executive Chairman